 The role of line managers

 A line manager is in the best place to understand the demands on a team member, as well as their personal needs and circumstances; they are therefore in a unique position to identify and deal with potential triggers for stress.
 They are also very likely to be the first port of call if a team member is feeling stressed and needs support.
-Our top tips to support managers to minimise stress in their teams outlines four simple steps:
+Our tips to support managers to minimise stress in their teams outlines six simple steps:

 - Get to know your team better.

 - Lead by example to promote healthy working habits.

 - Review workloads, duties and responsibilities.

 - Reflect on your management style.

 - Manage the mental health of your team while remote working.

 Our practical line manager support materials are built on research showing the behaviours managers need to exhibit to engage staff and promote positive wellbeing.
 They will help managers to explore and develop their own management behaviours.

 CLARIDGE, B. and COOPER, C. (2014) Stress in the spotlight: managing and coping with stress in the workplace.
 Basingstoke: Palgrave Macmillan.